 Astronomers have discovered a new asteroid, designated 2023 DW, and it presents a possible threat of collision with Earth.
-It was just two weeks ago, on February 26th, that it was discovered by the European Space Agency.
+It was discovered by the European Space Agency in February 2023.

 Since then, the asteroid has been added to the Risk List, which is a catalog maintained by the agency to record space objects that might possibly have some type of influence on Earth.
 At this time, it has been assigned a score of 1 on the Torino Scale, which indicates that it is currently anticipated to present “no unusual level of danger.”